 - Combining all the ingredients of the marinade in a bowl.

 - Place the pork in a zip back then pour over the marinade.
 Seal tightly and place in the fridge.
-Forget about it for 5 days and then cook as needed.
-That’s it!
+Forget about it for a few days then cook as needed.
+That's it!

 Boiling the pork in water until tender is the easiest way to cook the pork.
 This also helps tenderize the pork without burning the sugar.